Version

 #ENDAT

-Note that the above embed point is used for Source files which are included Regardless of the Target (16 or 32-bit) or the Runtime Library (i.e. Stand-Alone or Local).
-There are also embed points which are only used in specific cases - i.e. if the your external source file is dependant on the Runtime Library, or the Target then you can use the following embed points;
+Note that the above embed point is used for Source files which are included Regardless of the Runtime Library (i.e. Stand-Alone or Local).
+There are also embed points which are only used in specific cases - i.e. if the your external source file is dependent on the Runtime Library then you can use the following embed points;

 LIB and OBJ Resources

-These resources are almost always dependant on the Target, and Runtime library of the program being compiled.
-Your code will probably look something like;
+These resources are almost always dependent on the Runtime library of the program being compiled.
+Your template code will probably look something like;

 #ENDAT